 - We are not now in a golden age of particle physics. - But particle physics is still fascinating, and the possibilities for deep connections to cosmology have never been stronger. - The discovery of new particles is the gold standard for progress in particle physics.
 (Precision measurements are also very important.) - Buoyed by past successes, we have been looking for stronglyinteracting heavy particles that decay quickly, and this should continue. - But typically, unless these are in a narrow window of masses (e.g., ~2-4 TeV for gluinos), we will not find them in the next two decades.
 And the most robust problems, neutrino masses and dark matter, naturally point toward very weakly-interacting particles. - To bring us to a new golden age, we need to try new things and diversify our searches for BSM physics without breaking the bank.
-(As we will see, LLPs are currently a very good investment!)
+(And these efforts are essential in any discussion of future colliders!)